-If you love homemade red velvet cake, then you’ll love these sugar cookie bars from scratch with a red velvet twist, complete with vanilla buttercream frosting and sprinkles.
+If you love red velvet cake, then you’ll love these homemade Small Batch Red Velvet Sugar Cookie Bars from scratch without cake mix, complete with a small batch of cream cheese frosting and sprinkles.

 Items you may need (affiliate links):